 It is a further development of the smart filters, and its focus is to provide more visibility and accessibility of the most used filters.
 A local admin or a user can define quick filters and make them easily available and visible above the Library application's thumbs.
 It is even possible to share Quickfilters with colleagues.

 Quickfilters support asset filtering only.
 (Events are not supported)

 The Quickfilters make advanced search filters even more efficient for Mediabank users.

-- The most used searches are placed above the assets in the Library workspaces, visible to selected users/groups.
+- The most used searches are placed above the Library workspaces' assets, visible to selected users/groups.
 A simple click will activate them.

 - It can be different Quickfilters (searches) for different users/groups.

 - The local admin or a user can define Quickfilters and share them with other colleagues.
-Some of us are better to define optimal searches/filters, and why not let them create and share?
+Some of us are better at defining optimal searches/filters, and why not let them create and share?